 How do I get a job at Kemp?

 Staff at Kemp Station are UW-Madison employees and were hired through the University’s hiring process.
-The Kemp staff is made up of just four positions — superintendent, office manager, facilities manager, and custodian.
+The Kemp staff is made up of just four positions — superintendent, office manager, maintenance specialist, and custodian.
 Vacancies are rare in these positions, but when they occur, they are available first to qualified state employees as internal transfers.
 If the position is not filled by internal transfer, it is listed at www.wisjobs.com.
 Successful completion of a state exam may be required in order to be eligible for the position.